LightBDD/LightBDD/README.md

 * Cross-platform support (.NET Framework / .NET Standard / .NET Core / UWP).

 ### Tests structure and conventions
-**LightBDD** runs on top of [NUnit](http://www.nunit.org/), [xUnit](http://xunit.github.io/), [MsTest.TestFramework](https://www.nuget.org/packages/MSTest.TestFramework/) and [Fixie](http://fixie.github.io/), allowing to leverage the well known test frameworks and their features in writing the behavioral style LightBDD scenarios, which makes it very easy to learn, adapt and use.
+**LightBDD** runs on top of [NUnit](http://www.nunit.org/), [xUnit](http://xunit.github.io/), [MsTest.TestFramework](https://www.nuget.org/packages/MSTest.TestFramework/) and [Fixie](http://fixie.github.io/), allowing to leverage the well known test frameworks and their features in writing the behavioral style scenarios, which makes it very easy to learn, adapt and use.

 To learn more, please see [LightBDD wiki page](https://github.com/LightBDD/LightBDD/wiki), or jump straight to:
 * [Quick Start](https://github.com/LightBDD/LightBDD/wiki/Quick-Start) and followup documentation pages,